 Theyyam is a ritual art form popular in north Kerala in Malabar region.
 The performers of Theyyam generally performed in front of the village shrine with dancer along with the drummers.

 Padayani is a ceremonial and traditional folk dance and a ritual art performed in Bhagavati temples of Kerala.
 Patayani and Theyyam ritual dance are very similar in fashin but different in version that also involves ancient martial arts.

 Ottan Thullal is a dance performance form of Kerala with green makeup and a colorful costume.
 Ottan Thullal, Kolam Thullal and Sarpam Thullal are three most exotic and spectacular ritual performance from the state of Kerala.

 Onapottan is a traditional Kerala art form celebrated during Onam season specially in North Malabar.
 A folk character with painted face and crown showcases every day during the festival.

 Puli Kali is a folk art performed during the annual harvest festival of Onam to entertain people and to create awareness.
 Puli means Tiger and Puli Kali is the play of the tigers on the theme of tiger hunting, practiced in Thrissur district of Kerala.

-Koodiyattam is a theatre performed art a Masterpiece of the Oral and Intangible Heritage of Humanity, recognised by UNESCO.
-The Sanskrit drama of Kutiyattam presented in the traditional style in temple theatres of Kerala with musical instruments.
+Koodiyattam is a theater performed art a Masterpiece of the Oral and Intangible Heritage of Humanity, recognized by UNESCO.
+The Sanskrit drama of Kutiyattam presented in the traditional style in temple theaters of Kerala with musical instruments.

 Chakyar Koothu is a story and performance art, traditionally been performed only by the Chakyar community.
 The traditional dance form is one of the oldest classical arts of Kerala and performed in the temples.